Robert LewandowskiPolish Footballer

 Lewandowski found the net again in a 1-1 draw with eventual winners Portugal and scored in the penalty shootout but Poland lost on penalties.

-He became Poland’s record goal-scorer when he netted a hat-trick in a 3-0 win over Austria to take his tally to 50 goals.
+He became Poland’s all-time top goal-scorer when he netted a hat-trick in a 6–1 win over Armenia to take his tally to 50 goals.

 His sister represented Poland’s Under-21 team, while his wife Anna Lewandowska won the Bronze medal at Karate World Cup in 2009.

-• He set a Bayern Munich record when Robert scored in 12 consecutive league games.
+• He set a Bayern Munich record when he scored in 12 consecutive league games in the 2012-13 season.